Infineon/aurix_webassembly_aot/control-flow-documentation.md

 ## Entering an `if/else`
-Enter the `if` block like a normal block, but skip it with a `JEQ` if the condition is false.
+- Enter the `if` block like a normal block, but skip it with a `JEQ` if the condition is false.
-Replace the normal block label by an `If` block label so that it includes the else and end label.
+- Replace the normal block label by an `If` block label so that it includes the else and end label.

-The `else_label` will be `end_label` + 1
+- The `else_label` will be `end_label` + 1
-You also need to add a placeholder for the `else_label` in `cfg_label_map`
+- You also need to add a placeholder for the `else_label` in `cfg_label_map`

-Then once you reach the `else` you replace the `If` block label by a normal block label with only the end label
+- Then once you reach the `else` you replace the `If` block label by a normal block label with only the end label

-Then there are some things with the deadcode flags, because you need one for inside the if block and one for outside that will also include the else block
+- There are some complications with deadcode flags, because you need one for inside the if block and one for outside that will also include the else block

 ## Exiting
 - Pop the dead code flag from the dead code flag stack
 - Get the block result from `cfg_block_result_flag_stack`
 - Pop the label from `cfg_label_stack`
-- Resolve the VB at the top of the VB stack and put it in a register
+- Resolve the VB at the top of the VB stack and store the resulting value in a register
-- Adjust the stack pointer according to the block result (and its size)
+- Adjust the stack pointer according to the size of the block result
 - Update the label map for the popped label with the current instruction position
 - Update the label of the block with the current instruction position